input-output-hk/partner-chains-smart-contracts/docs/DistributedSet.md

 slogan.

 _Slogan._
-There is a graph `Node` iff we have a UTXO with `Node` stored at the UTXO.
+There is a graph `Node` iff  there is a UTXO with `Node` stored at the UTXO.

 The rest of this document is merely technicalities to ensure adversaries can't cheat and prove that a node is not in the set when it already is.